-Condition and context: The counties did not distribute receipts from Taylor Grazing, Sections 3 and 15, fees in accordance with A.R.S. §§37-724 and 37-725.
-Specifically, auditors noted that Mohave County did not deposit its remaining Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund and retained \$123 of the \$29,841 received.
-Further, Santa Cruz County did not deposit its Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund and retained the \$4 total.
-In addition, Santa Cruz County did not distribute all of its Taylor Grazing, Section 15, monies to the school districts in which the leased public lands lie and retained \$89 of the \$1,344 received.
+Condition and context: Apache County (County) did not distribute receipts from Taylor Grazing, Sections 3, fees in accordance with A.R.S. §37-725.
+Specifically, auditors noted that the County did not deposit its Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund and distributed the \$2,251 total to school districts.

-Effect: The counties were not in compliance with A.R.S. §§37-724 and 37-725.
+Effect: The County was not in compliance with A.R.S. §37-725.

-Cause: The counties misunderstood the statutory requirements for distributing Taylor Grazing, Section 3 and 15, monies.
+Cause: The County misunderstood the statutory requirements for distributing Taylor Grazing, Section 3 monies.

-Recommendation: To help ensure compliance with A.R.S. §§37-724 and 37-725, the counties should deposit Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund.
-In addition, the counties should distribute Taylor Grazing, Section 15, monies only for the benefit of the school district in which the leased public lands lie or the county's general school fund if the leased public land does not lie within a school district.
+Recommendation: To help ensure compliance with A.R.S. §37-725, Apache County should deposit Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund.